khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

   "error": "string"
 }
 ```

----
+***

 ### POST /api/Friending/acceptRequest

-**Description:** Accepts an existing friend request, creating a friendship.
+**Description:** Accepts an existing friend request, creating a mutual friendship.

 **Requirements:**
-- request from sender to receiver to exist
+- A friend request from the sender to the receiver must exist.

 **Effects:**
-- removes friend request
+- Removes the friend request between the sender and receiver.
-- records friendship between sender and user
+- Creates a new friendship between the sender and receiver.

 **Request Body:**
 ```json